gmarkkula/RearEndDriverModels/README.md

     * (Svärd et al, 2020)
     * (Markkula et al, 2020)
 * Low prio:
-    * Functionality for verifying/showing in GUI whether a preset is active and if so which
+    * Functionality for verifying/showing in GUI whether a preset is active and if so which one